lincketheo/c_regex/README.md

-# CSV
+# Regex
-A simple csv library in C
+A simple regex library in C

 # Usage
 ```
 $ make
-$ ./test_csv
+$ ./test_regex
 $ ./main
 ```

 # Description
-This is a simple csv library in C that.
+This is a simple regex library in C

 You can run the examples, or take a look at `main.c` to see how to use the library.